nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > First   it        marked out         a   race - course , in a   sort of circle , ( “ the exact shape
 # NSg/V/J NPrSg/ISg V/J    NSg/V/J/R/P D/P NSg  .
 NSg/V  .
 P  D/P NSg  P  NSg/V  . . .
 D   J     NSg/V
 > doesn’t matter  , ” it        said , ) and then    all       the party were  placed along the course ,
 # V       NSg/V/J . .
 NPrSg/ISg V/J  . .
-V/C NSg/J/C NSg/I/J/C D   NSg/J NSg/V V/J    P     D   NSg    .
+V/C NSg/J/C NSg/I/J/C D   J     NSg/V V/J    P     D   NSg    .
 > here    and there .
 There was no      “ One       , two , three , and away , ” but     they began running
 # NSg/J/R V/C W?    .
 W?
 V   NPrSg/P .
 NSg/I/V/J .
 NSg .
 NSg   .
 V/C V/J  . .
 NSg/C/P IPl  V     NSg/V/J/P
 > when    they liked , and left      off       when    they liked , so        that    it        was not   easy    to know